facebook/hhvm/hphp/hack/doc/vision_docs/tracking_effects_and_coeffects.md

 whether it is deterministic, what type of IO, etc.) would require:
 - inferring the new capability in existing code for every call site, essentially regressing type-checking whenever a new effect domain is added;
-- new syntax to be placed whenver we want to account for the new domain.
+- new syntax to be placed whenever we want to account for the new domain.

 The classic example is Java, where in order to consider a new domain of effects such as Exceptions, you need to add a new version of